AriWebb/drake-galaxy-sim/README.md

 - **Drake Equation Calculator**: Adjust parameters to estimate the number of detectable civilizations
 - **Civilization Generation**: Visualize potential civilizations based on Drake equation results
 - **Expansion Simulation**: Watch civilizations expand their spheres of influence over time
-- **Dynamic Interactions**: Civilizations can conquer, be conquered, or merge based on their relative strengths
+- **Dynamic Interactions**: Civilizations can expand, takeover, or merge based on their relative scores

 ## Civilization Mechanics